-The Spanish food culture is mainly focussed on sharing.
+The Spanish food culture is mainly focused on sharing.
 World famous is their paella.
 A big pan of rice, seafood and other delicious foods from the local countryside.
 You do not make 1 pan of paella for yourself, it is made to share with the whole family.
 Or the street or village, depending on the size of the pan.

 Or the Spanish tapas.
-Little bites to eat when having a drink before dinner or a full platter of delicious meats, cheeses and other things to nibble on that make up for a whole meal!
+Little bites to eat when having a drink before dinner or a full platter of delicious meats, cheeses and other things to nibble on that makeup for a whole meal!

-They try some cold cuts, while you have a bunch of croquettes and you share it amongst each other to taste a bit of everything.
-Not really a setting you’ll enjoy as a solo traveller and you can feel quite akward with your tapas platter and nobody to share it with.
+They try some cold cuts, while you have a bunch of croquettes and you share it among each other to taste a bit of everything.
+Not really a setting you’ll enjoy as a solo traveler and you can feel quite awkward with your tapas platter and nobody to share it with.
 Solo dining in Spain is hard!

 Eating out in Spain

 These 5 tips for eating out can be applied to eating out wherever in the world, but they are particularly important for eating out alone in Spain, as the Spanish food culture is quite different than the rest of the world.

 Don’t go dining solo in Spain

 Maybe a bit obvious, but if you do not like eating out alone in Spain, then don’t go solo.
-Because of the easy going character of Spanish food culture, it is perfectly normal to eat out with an almost perfect stranger.
+Because of the easygoing character of Spanish food culture, it is perfectly normal to eat out with an almost perfect stranger.

-In France, you’ll be stuck as a romantic table for two with candle lights in between (owh wait that was in Peru, awkward) but in Spain you’ll just stand shoulder to shoulder at a crowded bar with other strangers.
+In France, you’ll be stuck at a romantic table for two with candle lights in between (oh wait that was in Peru, awkward) but in Spain, you’ll just stand shoulder to shoulder at a crowded bar with other strangers.

-As most of the people staying in hostels are also travelling solo, it is very easy to just say: I am going out for diner, anyone wants to join me?
-Voila, instant eating out companion it is.
+As most of the people staying in hostels are also traveling solo, it is very easy to just say: I am going out for dinner, anyone wants to join me?
+Voila, instant eating-out companion it is.